fancidev/qtinter/docs/reference.rst

    If the signal has no arguments, return ``None``.
 If the signal has only one argument, return that argument.
 If the signal has two or more arguments, return those arguments in a :class:`tuple`.

+   If *copy* is ``True`` (the default), a copy of each signal argument is returned instead of the argument itself.
+Copying is necessary if the signal argument's lifetime is valid only for the duration of the callback.
+The copy is made by calling the argument's class with the argument as the sole parameter.

 .. function:: qtinter.asyncslot(fn: typing.Callable[..., typing.Coroutine]) \
               -> typing.Callable[..., None]